-While you may understand that every tattoo —from the teeniest hearts to a major back piece— is a work of art, that doesn’t mean that all employers opens in a new window are going to feel the same way.
+Are tattoos acceptable in the workplace?
+Well, it depends.
+While you may understand that every tattoo —from the teeniest hearts to a major back piece— is a work of art, that doesn’t mean that all employers are going to feel the same way.
 Most people get inked because they want to show their special piece of artwork to the world.
 But plenty of people love that their tattoos are placed in spots that are meant for their eyes only.
-In fact, there are plenty of areas on the body where you can display your art but keep it hidden away from others as well.
+In fact, there are plenty of areas on the body where you can display your art but keep it hidden away from others as well so it won’t affect a job search.
 This is ideal for anyone who wants to invest in a well-designed tattoo, while still being able to throw on their power suit and take on the corporate world.
+Scroll below to find out the best places to get tattoos that can be hidden for work!

 The Best Tattoo Placement Spots for the Professional Workplace